 I also hadn’t found The One in the chocolate frosting department.
 I wanted something not aggressively buttery or saccharine.
 Plus easy and drama-free — no tempered egg whites and no praying that the KitchenAid Gods will whiz a sloshy, curdled mess into a smooth and shiny frosting after 20-plus minutes.
 Those other frostings have their place, but my go-to chocolate frosting needn’t be so complicated.

 Well, I’m pleased to announce that with a mere 10 weeks left, I’m finally ready to be a mom.
 Phew, I mean, because we ordered a crib this weekend and everything — I’d hate to cut it much closer!
 But this is It, this is what I consider the Best Birthday Cake out there: two moist and flavorful vanilla cake layers swathed in a shiny, simple chocolate frosting.
 The cake has no weird preservatives or unnatural flavorings in it.
 The frosting has no butter or eggs, and barely any added sweetener.
 Neither take long to make.
 The cake doesn’t require a syrup-basting to stay moist and the frosting doesn’t even demand an electric mixer.
 Just maybe some confetti sprinkles.
 Er, who am I kidding?
 Definitely the confetti sprinkles.

 [Updated suggestion 12/09: Some of you have responded that you find the Chocolate Sour Cream Frosting a bit too sour for your tastes.
 And it is sour, of course, as sour cream is the base.
-However, if you’re looking for an equally speedy dark chocolate frosting more along the lines of a quick buttercream, you might instead want to give the Instant Fudge Frosting from the espresso chiffon cake a spin.
-It’s wonderful.]
+However, for a more classic (but better than classic, in my opinion) chocolate buttercream, I highly recommend this one.
+For the size cake here (2 9-inch layers), you’ll want to use 2 to 2 1/2 times the recipe.

 [Updated 5/3/11: With weights added!]